port-zero/website/content/competences/integration.md

 ## Our Way

 We champion Open Source internally at Port Zero and in our work.
-We understand ourselves as DevOps, approaching problems and solutions directly in a real-world envirnoment.
+We understand ourselves as DevOps, approaching problems and solutions directly in a real-world environment.
 To bridge between system administration and software development and find the best **integration** between the two.